EricEdwardBryant/easydb/README.md

 # Motivation

-I like to store data in plain text so I can easily version control it with Git.
+I like to store data in plain text so I can easily version it with Git.
 But, this all starts to become a mess as my collection of tables grows.
 Databases and RData files would work nicely, but they don't play so well with Git.
-So, this package makes it easy to generate a database from version controlled plain text tables.
+So, this package makes it easy to generate a database from plain-text tables.

 # Getting Started